ncsa/Delta_doc/docs/source/faq.rst

 Why doesn't nvidia-smi find a GPU?
 ------------------------------------

 You are running the command on a CPU-only compute node or on one of the login nodes.
-Only the GPU nodes contain NVIDIA GPUs and they are accessible via the Slurm batch system.
+Only the GPU nodes contain NVIDIA GPUs, and they are accessible via the Slurm batch system.
 See :ref:`running-jobs`.